tearsblooms-prog/Chemintuition/README.md

-# Capturing interpretable chemist’s intuition enables high-yield catalytic reaction discovery
+# Chemist's intuition-driven exploration enables non-obvious reaction discovery beyond reaction space

 ## Project Overview

-Intucovery is a deep learning-based framework for autonomous chemical reaction discovery, focusing on uncovering potential new reactions from vast chemical spaces.
+Chemintuition is a deep learning-based framework for autonomous chemical reaction discovery, focusing on uncovering potential new reactions from vast chemical spaces.
 The project integrates a reaction condition prediction model, **ConditionGen**, with a reaction yield prediction model, **YieldEvaluator**, capturing interpretable chemical intuition and simulating the reasoning process of human chemists.
 Through high-throughput computational screening, ChemNavigator successfully identified multiple high-yield candidate reactions, and experimental validation led to the discovery of four entirely new chemical reactions, providing a scalable solution for AI-driven chemical innovation.

 ## Key Features